Liouville Conformal Field Theory on even-dimensional spheres

-In this last part, we are interested in studying the classical Liouville theory on the $d$-dimensional sphere.
-In other words we will consider the Uniformisation problem on the sphere by investigating the existence of a conformal metric which has constant negative $\mathcal{Q}$-curvature.
+In this last subsection, we are interested in studying the classical LCFT on the $d$-dimensional sphere.
+In other words we will consider the Uniformization problem on the sphere by investigating the existence of a conformal metric which has constant negative $\mathcal{Q}$-curvature.